copious-world/categorical-handlers/README.md

 The classes add a field **\_tracking**, which is also used in making file names and directories.
 The classes provide a method, *app_generate_tracking* that the application may overried to provide the **\_tracking** field value.
 This method, *app_generate_tracking*, should also return an encoded string.

-These classes implement the method **app\_message\_handler(msg_obj)** as required by the *ServeMessageEndpoint* class.
+These classes implement the method **app\_message\_handler(msg_obj)** as required by the *ServeMessageEndpoint* class from [**message-relay-services**](https://www.npmjs.com/package/message-relay-services).
 The two classes differ in details on how they implement this method.

+The operation class is more apt to use the user id in order to identify the local LAN server that is making requests to move data.
+Usually, in the case of its use, some arrangement with ssh has been made between the servers.
+Also, it is more likely that the endpoint implementations will make use of TLS.

 ### Install
 ```
-npm install categorical-handlers
+npm install -s categorical-handlers
 ```

 ## Classes